What Is Reproduction?

 The uterus is shaped like an upside-down pear, with a thick lining and muscular walls — in fact, the uterus contains some of the strongest muscles in the female body.
 These muscles are able to expand and contract to accommodate a growing fetus and then help push the baby out during labor.
 When a woman isn't pregnant, the uterus is only about 3 inches (7.5 centimeters) long and 2 inches (5 centimeters) wide.

 At the upper corners of the uterus, the fallopian tubes connect the uterus to the ovaries.
 The ovaries are two oval-shaped organs that lie to the upper right and left of the uterus.
-They produce, store, and release eggs into the fallopian tubes in the process called ovulation (av-yoo-LAY-shun).
+They produce, store, and release eggs into the fallopian tubes in the process called ovulation (pronounced: av-yoo-LAY-shun).

-The ovaries (OH-vuh-reez) are also part of the endocrine system because they produce female sex hormones such as estrogen (ESS-truh-jun) and progesterone (pro-JESS-tuh-rone).
+The ovaries (pronounced: OH-vuh-reez) are also part of the endocrine system because they produce female sex hormones such as estrogen (pronounced: ESS-truh-jun) and progesterone (pronounced: pro-JESS-tuh-rone).

 How Does the Female Reproductive System Work?